 A lack of planning is a sure way to fail.
 It’s common sense really.
 You would be surprised to find out that common sense was not common for me in the past (ha ha of course I’m speaking about blogging here).

 I never used to plan out my blog posts.
 This is a bad idea because poor planning can cause you to not post as often.
 It’s good to have a list of blog post ideas so that you can plan out your posts.
 I advise planning out your blog posts a month or two ahead.
+Get yourself a good daily planner or bullet journal and watch your productivity go way up.

 Pay attention to upcoming holidays like Halloween, Thanksgiving, Christmas etc. By planning ahead, you can put together blog posts to take advantage of special holidays and even make some money!
 If you do not plan, you will not win at this blogging thing.